-The Irish Cancer Society is funding more than 100 cancer researchers, from laboratory researchers to research nurses to population scientists, working on projects that will ultimately lead to better ways of diagnosing and treating cancer.
+In 2021, the Irish Cancer Society funded more than 129 cancer researchers, from laboratory researchers to research nurses to population scientists, working on projects that will ultimately lead to better ways of diagnosing and treating cancer.

 Through cancer research funded by you, we are finding out more and more about how to diagnose, treat, and how to stop cancer before its starts.
 Read more about our cancer research.

 Help with day to day planning during cancer treatment

 For cancer patients and their loved ones, practical supports help make going through cancer a little bit easier.
 Whether it's help with bills, work and finances, or help getting to cancer treatment, the Irish Cancer Society is there every step of the way.

 Help getting to and from life-saving cancer treatments